Cole Hamels: 2008 season

 Hamels pitched in Game 1 of the National League Division Series against the Brewers, pitching "eight spectacular two-hit shutout innings" during which he struck out nine hitters, notching his first career playoff win, and the Phillies' first playoff win since 1993.
 He commented, "I knew the importance of the game.
 And it's something where, because of last year, I learned what it really takes in trying to ... kind of mellow out, not to have that sort of excitement where you can't really control everything."
 He was named the Most Valuable Player (MVP) of the National League Championship Series, going 2–0 in the NLCS with a 1.93 ERA and winning the series clincher on October 15 in Los Angeles.

 Hamels was selected the Phillies starter for Game 1 of the World Series; the Phillies won 3–2, and Hamels earned his fourth win of the postseason.
-Hamels also started Game 5, which was suspended due to rain after the top of the sixth inning tied at 2–2, and receiving a no-decision; when Game 5 resumed the Phillies won 4–3 to clinch the World Series.
+Hamels also started Game 5, which was suspended due to rain after the top of the sixth inning tied at 2–2 so he received a no-decision.
+When Game 5 resumed, Hamels did not pitch on short rest but the Phillies won 4–3 to clinch the World Series.

 Overall, Hamels made five postseason starts in 2008, going 4–0 with a 1.80 ERA.
 Hamels threw a total of 35 innings during the postseason, and held opponents scoreless in 28 of them; he never allowed more than one run in any of the seven innings in which he did not hold opponents scoreless.
-Hamels was named the 2008 World Series MVP.
+Hamels was named the World Series MVP.